 To that end, ensuring that comprehensive planning in Florida remains compliant with the CPA's intent to prevent urban sprawl requires the maintenance of meaningful public participation in growth management.
 Rather than facilitating this need, SB 540 puts an effective end to it.
-149 Both the automatic assignment of attorney fees to prevailing parties and the newly narrowed scope for challenges to development orders will undoubtedly make it exceedingly difficult for Florida residents to oppose environmentally irresponsible development projects.
-150 c.
+Both the automatic assignment of attorney fees to prevailing parties and the newly narrowed scope for challenges to development orders will undoubtedly make it exceedingly difficult for Florida residents to oppose environmentally irresponsible development projects.

+c.
 Public Participation as a Check on Undue Influence in Local Government

 Public participation in the comprehensive planning process, which largely centers around access to judicial review, must be protected and promoted.
-Otherwise, the approval of irresponsible development projects will be susceptible to a decision-making process that has long been questioned for its lack of honesty and transparency.
-South Florida has a well-documented history of corruption among its local government representatives.151 For example, the City of Miami, which has been dubbed "Shakedown City," has been particularly criticized for rampant allegations of scandal and corrupt practices.152 Many of these allegations surround questionable relationships existing between real estate developers and some of the City's most prominent leaders.153 These include accusations of wrongdoing against the City's Mayor, Francis Suarez, who has come under scrutiny for securing a number of employment relationships while in office, including a \$10,000 per month consulting agreement with Rishi Kapoor, the former CEO of Location Ventures, 154 a now defunct development firm that sought approvals for its development projects from the City.
-155
+Otherwise, the approval of irresponsible development projects will be susceptible to a decisionmaking process that has long been questioned for its lack of honesty and transparency.
+South Florida has a well-documented history of corruption among its local government representatives.
+For example, the City of Miami, which has been dubbed "Shakedown City," has been particularly criticized for rampant allegations of scandal and corrupt practices.
+Many of these allegations surround questionable relationships existing between real estate developers and some of the City's most prominent leaders.
+These include accusations of wrongdoing against the City's Mayor, Francis Suarez, who has come under scrutiny for securing a number of employment relationships while in office, including a \$10,000 per month consulting

-149 See supra Section II.
+&lt;sup>149 See supra Section II.